Configure message queues

 name (required) | A unique ID for the exchange. |

 type | Specifies the type of exchange.
-The default value is topic because only topic type is supported. |
+Currently, the only value supported is topic. |

 durable | Boolean value indicating whether the exchange is persistent.
 Non-durable exchanges are purged when the server restarts.
-The default is true. |
+The default value is true. |

 autoDelete | Boolean value indicating whether the exchange is deleted when all queues have finished using it.
 The default is false. |